 For a really fun book club romp, pick up this audacious story about socialite Margo Manning who, along with her gang of drag queen friends, pulls off daring heists in order to bankroll more noble pursuits.
 If your book club needs some laughs along with some surprisingly insightful discussion points about diversity and privilege, this book is for you!

 Are you in need of even more great YA book recommendations?
 Check out TBR: Tailored Book Recommendations for personalized book picks based on your tastes and reading history!
-You can fill out the reader survey, designate what you’re looking for, and expert Bibliologists will pick out three books based on your responses.
-You can even choose to receive your picks as recommendations in your inbox, or sent directly to you from our partner indie bookstore, Print: A Bookstore in Portland, ME!
+You can fill out the reader survey, designate what you're looking for, and expert Bibliologists will pick out three books based on your responses.
+You can even choose to receive your picks as recommendations-only emailed in a letter, or hardcover books sent directly to you from our partner indie bookstore, Print: A Bookstore in Portland, ME!
 Get started now!